NicoJanE/NicoJanE/README.md

 <br>

 ## All Projects
-I'm currently working on and using the following projects:
+I'm currently have the following projects:

 1. DTS ➡️ Docker Template Stacks (Docker) <br>
 A collection of Docker containers designed for development, testing, and experimentation.